mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-Raspberry-Pi-Nas.md

 - (2x) Side Frame Assembly
 - Bottom Ring
 - Top Ring
-- (8x) TODO mm M3 bolts
+- (8x) 10mm M3 bolts

-Once you have completed both side frames, use TODO mm bolts to attach the corner pillars to the bottom ring.
+Once you have completed both side frames, use  10mm bolts to attach the corner pillars to the bottom ring.
 It is important that the tabs on the case_to_hdd_bracket are facing downwards towards as shown in the image.

 <img src="../../images/project_images/raspberry_pi_nas/assembly_5.jpeg" alt="Threaded Inserts" width="80%"/>

-Next, use TODO mm bolts to attach the Top Ring to the other end of the 4 pillars.
+Next, use  10mm bolts to attach the Top Ring to the other end of the 4 pillars.
 The resulting assembly will look like this:
 <img src="../../images/project_images/raspberry_pi_nas/assembly_3.jpeg" alt="Threaded Inserts" width="80%"/>

 ## Attaching the HDD Mounting Bracket